 #2 – Constant Contact Review — The Best for Engaging Social Media & Email Prospects

-There are many omnichannel solutions for marketing automation, but Constant Contact takes the cake for most businesses needing an easy way to join email and social media efforts.
+There are many multichannel solutions for marketing automation, but Constant Contact takes the cake for most businesses that need an easy way to join email and social media efforts.